 Are the goals of marketing teams (to collect and use customer data for better experiences) and the goals of cyber teams (to protect data and adhere to privacy regulations) at odds?
 How can CMOs and CISOs work together to balance their priorities and execute all those areas successfully?

-Ashley Reichheld: At the end of the day, the entire C-Suite is working toward the same thing: building trust among their workforce and customers, and working to deliver the best possible experience for them – one that’s both elevated and protected.
-Marketers know that the more data they get, the better and more personalized experiences they can create – taking into account individuals’ behaviors and preferences, when and how they want to be engaged, etc. But of course, with more data comes more potential risk.
+Ashley Reichheld: At the end of the day, the entire C-Suite is working toward the same thing: building trust among their workforce and customers and working to deliver the best possible experience for them – one that’s both elevated and protected.
+Marketers know that the more data they get, the better and more personalised experiences they can create – taking into account individuals’ behaviours and preferences, when and how they want to be engaged, etc. But of course, with more data comes more potential risk.
 So one of the most important things CMOs can do is to bring in cyber much earlier in their campaigns – working together to not just get the right data, but to also understand the implications of the choices they’re making and any risks that are introduced.

 Emily Mossburg: To that point, from a cyber perspective, when we speak with our clients and their CISOs, we often discuss the concept of “shifting cyber to the left.”
-That means getting the cyber team involved sooner – whether it’s in a marketing campaign, a new business venture, a new way of engaging customers, etc. – to really understand the organization’s business goals and objectives for that particular initiative.
-The cyber team also engages in dialogue with stakeholders about potential security risks – so that organizations can develop, from the beginning, a solution that focuses on the end goal while also meeting cyber requirements.
+That means getting the cyber team involved sooner – whether it’s in a marketing campaign, a new business venture, a new way of engaging customers, etc. – to really understand the organisation’s business goals and objectives for that particular initiative.
+The cyber team also engages in dialogue with stakeholders about potential security risks – so that organisations can develop, from the beginning, a solution that focusses on the end goal while also meeting cyber requirements.

-Involving cyber from the get-go can also prevent the CISO or cyber department from being known as “the Department of ‘No’” – that is, the team that raises issues and concerns at the 11th hour, and vetoes projects that are already in advanced stages.
-It’s much more beneficial for everyone involved to bring in cyber early in the process: so all parties can move faster and toward the same goals, in a safe and secure manner, and with trust embedded throughout.
+Involving cyber from the get-go can also prevent the CISO or cyber department from being known as “the Department of ‘No’” – that is, the team that raises issues and concerns at the 11th hour and vetoes projects that are already in advanced stages.
+It’s much more beneficial for everyone involved to bring in cyber early in the process: so all parties can move faster and toward the same goals, in a safe and secure manner and with trust embedded throughout.

 With various data privacy laws today, such as GDPR [General Data Protection Regulation] in Europe and the CCPA [California Consumer Privacy Act], do you think we’ll see the emergence of a global privacy law?

 Emily Mossburg: GDPR and the CCPA have their roots in previous regulations and directives from the early 2000s – namely, EUDPD [European Union Data Protection Directive] and California SB 1386, which also caused a ripple effect across the US.
 That’s all to say, governments have been tackling data privacy issues for quite some time.
 It’s unlikely in the US that we’ll get a national law – much less a global one – given all the intricacies around data ownership and the implications from a governance, management and usage perspective.
 Ultimately, we’ll see continued fragmentation in the legal and regulatory space around data protection and privacy.
-Organizations will need to collaborate and look to other places for consistency and efficiency, and to put forward a framework that consumers can trust.
+Organisations will need to collaborate and look to other places for consistency and efficiency, and to put forward a framework that consumers can trust.